Harper College will be closed on Wednesday, February 12 in observance of Lincoln's Day.

 Interns needing assistance with technology can contact the Student Service Desk: https://www.harpercollege.edu/services/techsupport/index.php

-Harper College Dietetic Internship has been granted candidate status by Accreditation Council for Education in Nutrition and Dietetics (ACEND)
+The Harper College Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Academy of Nutrition and Dietetics